 The American Feed Industry Association publishes news releases surrounding its legislative and regulatory work, important political announcements, association events and more.
 See our most recent news below.
 For more information or to be added to our distribution list, contact Victoria Broehm, AFIA’s director of communications.

-The American Feed Industry Association has released the 2018 dates for its online feed manufacturing course, conducted in partnership with Kansas State University.
-The five-week, “AFIA 500-KSU: Fundamentals of Feed Manufacturing” distance education program provides an in-depth understanding of the feed manufacturing process, while allowing participants to work at their own pace and engage in online discussions with other students and university instructors.
+The American Feed Industry Association has opened registration for its online feed manufacturing course, conducted in partnership with Kansas State University, Aug.
+27-Sept.
+28. The five-week, “AFIA 500: Fundamentals of Feed Manufacturing” distance education program provides an in-depth understanding of the feed manufacturing process, while allowing participants to work at their own pace and engage in online discussions with other students and university instructors.